yeokm1/retro-configs/laptops/thinkpad-p14sg1/README.md

 The Thinkpad P14s Gen 1 (Intel) is a modern laptop released in 2020.
 I believe it is of the last Thinkpad generation to support UEFI-CSM.

 This machine is of the same generation as the [DOS on X13 Gen 1](../thinkpad-x13-g1/) I previously worked on and many of the BIOS configurations and DOS drivers have been reutilised from that project.
+This project is a follow-up to that.

-Links to that project:
+Links to that previous project:

 * [Thinkpad X13 Gen 1 folder in this repo](../thinkpad-x13-g1/)
 * [Blog post of that previous project](https://yeokhengmeng.com/2024/08/dos-on-thinkpad-x13-gen1/)